Helping you gain your independence

 Are there any types of clients or situations where the counselling service would not be appropriate?

-The service currently excludes clients with chronic, long term mental health conditions and diagnosis and clients in acute crisis or at risk of suicide.
+The service is not suitable for clients with chronic, long term mental health conditions and diagnosis and clients in acute crisis or at risk of suicide.
 The service will not provide diagnosis reports, assessment reports, court reports or Work Cover claim reports.

 How much will the counselling sessions cost?